Knowledge

 • 3ml syringe over 10ml: smaller syringes give finer pressure control

-Vascular occlusion is the most catastrophic complication.
+Vascular occlusion (filler-induced vascular blockage) is the most catastrophic complication.
 High-risk zones:

 • Glabella (supratrochlear, supraorbital arteries)